-- 1. This submission is made on behalf of the Hokianga Accord, NZ Sport Fishing (NZSF), the Bay of Islands Swordfish Club and option4.
-This submission is also made in the interests of assisting the Minister of Fisheries (the Minister) and Ministry of Fisheries (MFish) fulfil the Crown's statutory obligations to have particular regard to Kaitiakitanga [guardianship] and so achieve abundant fisheries that will enable all New Zealanders to provide for their social, economic and cultural wellbeing. - 2.
-The Accord, the mid north iwi fisheries forum, NZ Sport Fishing, the Bay of Islands Swordfish Club and option4 (the joint submitters) appreciate the opportunity to comment on the review of sustainability measures for all Kahawai stocks.
+- 1. This submission is made on behalf of the Hokianga Accord, NZ Sport Fishing (NZSF) and option4.
+This submission is also made in the interests of assisting the Minister of Fisheries (the Minister) and Ministry of Fisheries (MFish) to achieve abundant fisheries that will enable all New Zealanders to provide for their social, economic and cultural well-being. - 2.
+The Accord, the mid north iwi fisheries forum, NZ Sport Fishing and option4 (the joint submitters) appreciate the opportunity to comment on the review of sustainability measures for all Kahawai stocks.
 The Initial Position Paper (IPP) was released for consultation on 25 June, with submissions due by 13 August 2010. - 3.
-The joint submitters acknowledge that resolving the issues around the introduction of kahawai into the quota management system and determining how the Minister allows for our non-commercial interests has been contentious and expensive for all involved. - 4.
-We also acknowledge the concerns raised in, and endorse, the submission made by the Kaikoura Boating Club on 9 August 2010. - 5.
-On 11 August option4 initiated Alert #16 Kahawai Survey, to enable the public to comment on the quality of the kahawai fishery in their area and determine people's preferred management option.
-Within 48 hours over 800 individuals expressed their concerns and experience.
-This is the current information from an informed public and must be included in the best available information that the Minister must consider under s10 of the Fisheries Act 1996 (the Act).
+The joint submitters acknowledge that resolving the issues around the introduction of kahawai in to the quota management system and how to set allowances has been contentious and expensive for all involved.